-- Your detailed research proposal (max.
+- UAlberta North Awards (UANRA/NSTP) Common Application Form.
+If you are applying for NSTP funds, please make sure you have completed the online application as well by GPS deadline. - Your detailed research proposal (max.
 1500 words) - If applicable, additional sheet(s) justifying project if the project falls in the northern regions of circumpolar countries other than Canada. - Supervisor's Evaluation form.
-Please ensure your supervisor sends the completed form directly to the Northern Research Awards Committee by emailing grad.awards@ualberta.ca by October 26, 2023 5 pm MT. - Electronic copies of the completed Common Application, detailed research proposal, and any required attachments to grad.awards@ualberta.ca If possible please put these in one pdf document. - NSTP online application if applying to NSTP.
-If you currently hold NSTP funds you must also complete the online reporting.
+Please ensure your supervisor sends the completed form directly to the Northern Research Awards Committee by emailing grad.awards@ualberta.ca by October 18, 2024 at 5 pm MT. - Submit an electronic copies of the completed Common Application, detailed research proposal, and any required attachments to GPS via Student Service Portal by October 18, 2024 at 5 pm MT.
+If possible please put these in one pdf document. - If you currently hold NSTP funds you must also complete the online reporting.